 This tip is so important, in fact, that I’ve devoted an entire post to it.
 I will tell you that I think the best paint for kitchen cabinets is alkyd enamel paint, and every time I paint a kitchen it’s the type of paint I now choose.
 It levels beautifully leaving no brush strokes, dries to a super durable and cleanable finish, and cleans up with soap and water.

 Thankfully, more and more companies are making this easy to use paint and you can find it in one form or another at all major home improvement stores.
-You can read everything you want to know and maybe more) about which paint to use to paint kitchen cabinets here.
+You’ll find all the brands and costs in the post linked above.

 Although you can definitely achieve a nice finish with a paintbrush and roller, spraying the cabinet doors and drawer fronts will give your cabinets a professional finish and save you so. much. time!